BlvckBytes/cm-support/README.md

 # cm-support

+Adding syntax-highlighting- and error-reporting-support to IntelliJ for [ComponentMarkup](https://github.com/BlvckBytes/ComponentMarkup) by injecting additional annotations to scalar values within configuration-files.

 ## Overview

 Currently, the plugin only supports YAML-files, but I am looking to expand on that limitation soon, seeing how I am myself trying to move away from that cursed language.